ARC Framework AI Navigating Intelligence

 • concealed AI ghostwriting presented as wholly human work

-• the outsourcing of meaning or judgment to the model
+• the outsourcing of meaning, judgment, or accountability to the model

-• the assumption that fluency alone constitutes authorship
+• the assumption that fluency alone is sufficient for authorship

-• the displacement of human responsibility by technical assistance
+• the displacement of human responsibility through technical assistance

 Publication-Ready Statement

-I define Human-Governed AI Authorship as a standard of AI-assisted authorship in which the human being remains the governing source of concept, judgment, and accountability, while AI serves as a tool of articulation, refinement, and structured support.
-In this model, AI may assist the writing, but it does not assume authorship of the human meaning behind it.
+I define Human-Governed AI Authorship as a standard of AI-augmented authorship in which an identifiable human source of authorship remains the governing source of concept, meaning, judgment, and accountability, while AI serves as a tool of articulation, refinement, and structured support.
+In this model, AI may extend expression, but it does not assume authorship of the human meaning behind it.

-Within HGAA, one of the primary methods for preserving authorship is contextualized augmentation: bounded AI assistance operating within authored human context, under human judgment and final responsibility.
+Within HGAA, one of the primary methods for preserving authorship is contextualized augmentation: bounded AI operation within authored human context, under human judgment and final responsibility.

 Signature Reef Flow Formulation

-Human-Governed AI Authorship affirms that AI may assist the writing, but human meaning, judgment, and responsibility must remain in human hands and remain traceable.
+Human-Governed AI Authorship affirms that AI may extend expression, but human meaning, judgment, and responsibility must remain human-governed, visible, and traceable.

 Short Motto